Westview Park: Garbage Hill Sign

 On 9 September 2018, a large sign was erected along the side of the hill, reading "Garbage Hill" in large block letters, styled similar to the Hollywood Sign.
 The sign was removed by city crews the following day.
 The prank received public support, including a petition with over a thousand signatures.

-In December of 2018, the City of Winnipeg unveiled a permanent version of the sign constructed by SRS Signs and Service, in collaboration with the semi-anonymous creator of the original sign, known only as "James".
+In December 2018, the City of Winnipeg unveiled a permanent version of the sign constructed by SRS Signs and Service, in collaboration with the semi-anonymous creator of the original sign, known only as "James".